s-kust/django-postgresql-view/README.md

 To use the newly created model, we have to build its serializer and view.
 Also, register the view in the `urls.py` file.
 See the code of the classes `RoomsRelatedObjectsSerializer` and `RoomsRelatedObjectsViewSet`.
 There is nothing special about them.
 Note that the `RoomsRelatedObjectsViewSet` class is a `ReadOnlyModelViewSet` class inheritor, and not a `ModelViewSet` inheritor.

 ## Testing the Optimization Effect
-You can get the rooms' data using the PostgreSQL materialized view at the address `localhost:8000/rooms2/`.
+You can get the rooms' data using the PostgreSQL materialized view at the address `localhost:8000/rooms_mat_view/`.
 You can see the complete data about all rooms at once.
 Also, try to request data about individual rooms using their IDs.
 Make sure the data matches the one at the address `localhost:8000/rooms/`.

 The `rooms` app has a simple middleware that logs all requests.
-It lives in the file `app/rooms/middleware/log_execution_time.py`.
+It lives in the `app/rooms/middleware/log_execution_time.py` file.

 ```python
 import time